-Running a service oriented business in the United States doesn’t look the same as it did twenty years ago.
+Running a service-oriented business in the United States doesn’t look the same as it did twenty years ago.
 Heck, it doesn’t even look the same as it did ten years ago.
-Used to be, you could walk into a business, ask to speak to the owner, and he or she would be there to strike up a service deal with.
+It used to be you could walk into a business, ask to speak with the owner, and he or she would be there to strike up a service deal.

-Times have changed since then.
-We have shifted from a time when business owners pursue clients directly, to a time when clients choose which businesses they want to pursue.
-This changes the way we market, do business, and seek out new clients.
+Times have changed.
+We have shifted from a period when business owners would pursue clients directly, to one where clients choose which businesses they want to pursue.
+This changes the way we market, do business and seek out new clients.

-Some of this change is due to the increasing importance of being present online.
-Thanks to the Web2.0 lifestyle (where everyday internet users create content and share it with the world) that has come about in the last five or so years, many people exist in both the real world and the online world.
-And because of that, word of mouth usually takes the form of an online review as opposed to a spoken suggestion.
+Some of this change is a result of the increasing importance of being present online.
+Thanks to the Web2.0 lifestyle (where everyday internet users create content and share it with the world) that has come about in the last five or so years, most people exist in both the real and the online world.
+Because of that, word of mouth usually takes the form of an online review as opposed to a spoken suggestion.

 Review sites like Yelp and Angie’s List have seen less growth for reviews than platforms like Google Business and Facebook Reviews (https://www.reviewtrackers.com/online-reviews-survey/).
-While some might think online reviews are only for “bad reviews”, Forbes Magazine also mentions that two-thirds of all reviews are four or five-star ratings.
-With that said, Google Business, Facebook and other similar platforms where people can express their thoughts about business have become an opportunity for businesses to show off their recommendations.
+While some might think online reviews are only for “bad reviews,” Forbes Magazine also mentions that two-thirds of all reviews are four or five-star ratings.
+With that said, Google Business, Facebook, and other similar platforms where people can express their thoughts about business have become an opportunity for companies to show off their recommendations.

 So what can you do to get some reviews?

 - Add a visible link and ask customers to review your business (Google Business, Facebook, Angie’s List are a few strong service-based platforms) on your invoice email (or newsletter).

 - Promote the idea of leaving a review on your social media channels.